zapwai/reddit-comment-search/README.md

 ----

-Uses wget and Perl with the DateTime and JSON modules.
+Uses wget and Perl with the DateTime and Cpanel::JSON::XS modules.

 Usage:
 1) Edit the config file,